fitbenchmarking/fitbenchmarking/docs/source/concept/how/Minimizers.rst

 DFO
 ---

-There are two Deriviate-Free Optimization packages, `DFO-LS <http://people.maths.ox.ac.uk/robertsl/dfols/userguide.html>`_ and
+There are two Derivative-Free Optimization packages, `DFO-LS <http://people.maths.ox.ac.uk/robertsl/dfols/userguide.html>`_ and
 `DFO-GN <http://people.maths.ox.ac.uk/robertsl/dfogn/userguide.html>`_.
 They are derivative free optimization solvers that were developed by Lindon Roberts at the University of Oxford, in conjunction with NAG.
 They are particularly well suited for solving noisy problems.